surgent/cam/README.md

 Currently supports Chrome, Opera, and Firefox.

-To get things working in Firefox go to "about:config", make your promise, search for "media.navigator.enabled", and double click it to set it to true if it is not already.
+To get things working in Firefox 18 or 19 go to "about:config", make your promise, search for "media.navigator.enabled", and double click it to set it to true if it is not already.
+Firefox 20+ is configured this way out of the box.

-Firefox support is a little buggy at the moment since getUserMedia() is not technically ready for prime-time on that browser yet (as of Firefox 19).
+There is a bug when using Firefox where cam.image() does not seem to work when a Capture session is already in progress.
+My guess is that multiple Capture sessions probably do not work in Firefox but I have not tested that yet.

 ## API Overview